cdl-geneseo/geneseo-dictionary/C/CIT.md

 # CIT

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : CIT

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 CIT (NN): acronym for Computer Information Technology, office in [[South Hall]] that fixes student computers, regulates computers and techology on campus and offers computer help.
 Definition of approximately 84% of those surveyed.
 (F06) (new word) Unknown by approximately 16% of those surveyed.